pkardas/notes/books/fundamentals-of-architecture.md

 _Abstractness_ is the ratio of abstract artifacts to concrete artifacts.
 It represents a measure of abstractness versus implementation.
 A code base with no abstractions vs a code base with too many abstractions.

+## Chapter 4: Architecture Characteristics Defined

+Architects may collaborate on defining the domain or business requirements, but one key responsibility entails defining, discovering, and analyzing all the things the software must do that isn't directly related to the domain functionality -- architectural characteristics.

+Operational Architecture Characteristics:

+- Availability - how long the system will need to be available
+- Continuity - disaster recovery capability
+- Performance - stress testing, peak analysis
+- Recoverability - how quickly is the system required to be on-line again?
+- Reliability - if it fails, will it cost the company large sums of money?
+- Robustness - ability to handle error and boundary conditions while running
+- Scalability - ability for the system to perform and operate as the number of users/requests increases

+Structural Architecture Characteristics

+- Configurability - ability for the end users to easily change aspects of the software's configuration
+- Extensibility - how important it is to plug new pieces of functionality in
+- Installability - ease of system installation on all necessary platforms
+- Localization - support for the multiple languages, currencies, measures
+- Maintainability - how easy it is to apply changes and enhance the system?
+- Portability - does the system need to run on more than one platform?
+- Supportability - what level of technical support is needed by the application?
+- Upgradeability - ability to quickly upgrade from a previous version

+Cross-cutting Architecture Characteristics

+- Accessibility - access to all users, including those with disabilities
+- Archivability - will the data need to be deleted/archived?
+- Authentication - security requirements to ensure users are who they say they are
+- Authorization - security requirements to ensure users can access only certain functions within application
+- Legal - what legislative constraints is the system operation in?
+- Privacy - ability to hide transactions from internal company employees
+- Security - does the data need to be encrypted in the database, what type of authentication is needed...?
+- Supportability - what level of technical support is needed by the application?
+- Usability - level of training required for users to achieve their goals with the app

+Any list of architecture characteristics will be an incomplete list.
+Any software may invent important architectural characteristics based on unique factors.
+Many of the terms are imprecise and ambiguous.
+No complete list of standards exists.

+Applications can support only a few of the architecture characteristics we have listed.
+Firstly, each of the supported characteristics requires design effort.
+Secondly, each architecture characteristic often has an impact on others.
+Architects rarely encounter the situation where they are able to design a system and maximize every single architecture characteristics.

+> Never shoot for the best architecture, but rather _the least worst_ architecture.

+Too many architecture characteristics lead to generic solutions that are trying to solve every business problem, and those architectures rarely work because the design becomes unwieldy.
+Architecture design should be as iterative as possible.